 Donated by the Lubbock Avalanche-Journal

-This will be the primary production lab for the Journalism and Electronic Media Department.
+This will be the primary production lab for the Journalism & Creative Media Department.
 Using the concept of convergence, students will use high-performance Apple Macintosh computers to produce content for TV, radio, print, and web usage.
 The lab features Apple's Final Cut software, as well as the Adobe Design and Production Premium software suites.
 The facility also includes 4 audio booths located in the back of the room so that students producing TV news stories, radio content, or audio/visual content for the web can record voice-overs for their projects.
 Each of the booths will be equipped with high-quality audio equipment for recording, and special sound proofing to allow for studio-quality production.
 A portion of the lab also includes a ceiling-mounted lighting grid for the inclusion of lighting elements to allow for "live shots" between News Central and the TV studio.
 As mentioned before, the area will also have connectivity to the radio studios for "live" reports on KTXT-FM.